Universal Files Lawsuit over Parking Garage Tax Assessment

 Source: The Orlando Sentinel

-Experience the thrill of a Universal Orlando vacation with the help of a Dreams Unlimited Travel Authorized Vacation Planner.
+Experience the thrill of a Universal Orlando Resort vacation with the help of a Dreams Unlimited Travel Vacation Planner.
 Our agents will assist you in booking the perfect Universal getaway, all at no extra cost to you.
-Get the most out of your vacation by letting us assist you with dining and park reservations, provide expert advice, answer any questions, and continuously search for discounts to ensure you get the best deal possible.
-Request a no-obligation vacation quote today and let us help you create unforgettable memories.
+Get the most out of your vacation by letting us provide expert advice, answer any questions, and continuously search for discounts to ensure you get the best deal possible.